qwaneu/qwaneu.github.io/_drafts/flow-distribution.md

 We talk to many teams in large organizations.
 When we ask them about what share of their time they spend on fixing defects, this is more often than not 50%.
-Because the defect work is taking such a large share, the teams can get little customer value work ('feature work') done, which increases the pressure on the team.
+Because the defect work is taking such a large share, the teams can get little work with customer value ('_feature work_') done, which increases the pressure on the team.

 Often, these teams feel so much pressure that they do not feel they have time